SamurAIGPT/EmbedAI/README.md

 # How to run

-1. Go to client folder and run the below commands npm install npm run dev
+1. Go to client folder and run the below commands
+   * npm install
+   * npm run dev

-2. Go to server folder and run the below commands pip install requirements.txt npm run dev
+2. Go to server folder and run the below commands
+   * pip install requirements.txt
+   * python privateGPT.py

 3. Open localhost:3000, click on download model to download the required model initially